mihaiionescu/osx-yosemite-setup-guide/git/README.md

 Although a GUI git client has it's advantages, consider [using the command line](Link-to_git-command-line-tutorial-book-or-article) for the majority of your git-related tasks.

+## Git Ignore File

+The majority of your projects will ignore certain files.
+Use this [gitignore](git/git_ignore.md) example to add default ignore files.

 ## Git Repos Terminal Setup

 Next we will set OSX Terminal to show the git branch and state.